unbeatablekb/reading-code-of-nginx-1.9.2/nginx-1.9.2/src/lua-nginx-module-master/README.markdown

 Specifies the enabled ciphers for requests to a SSL/TLS server in the [tcpsock:sslhandshake](#tcpsocksslhandshake) method.
 The ciphers are specified in the format understood by the OpenSSL library.

-The full list can be viewed using the “openssl ciphers” command.
+The full list can be viewed using the 鈥渙penssl ciphers鈥� command.

 This directive was first introduced in the `v0.9.11` release.